preciofishbone/OmniaDocsG2/blocks/app-posts/index.rst

 + **Current App**: If the scope should be this app only, select this option.
 + **Custom Scope**: To set a different scope, select this option.
 See below for more information.
 + **Enable Mention**: If mentions should be possible in the posts, this option must be selected.
 Default=off.
-+ **Allow Likes**: Likes is own by default. if it should be available, deselect this option.
++ **Allow Likes**: Likes is on by default. if it should not be available, deselect this option.
 + **Replies shown by default**: Decide the number of replies the should be shown for each post, before a Show more link is shown.
 Default=2.

 Custom scope